jazz-soft/alltag/README.md

 #### alltag.parse(query, validate)

-Create an logical expression from the string `query` with additional restrictions.
+Create logical expression from the string `query` with additional restrictions.

 #### alltag.not(x)